MohitBharambe/LittleLemon/readme.md

 Little Lemon Project
-This Project will be a part of Backend Developer Capstone Course by Meta.
+This Project will be a part of "Backend Developer Capstone" Course by Offered by Meta through Coursera.